ahkashif/php-oops/README.md

 ### Abstract classes.

 Abstract classes are the classes which cannot be instantiated, but can be extended.
 It should contain atleast one abstact method.
 An abstarct method is a method which has only declaration but no definition.
-The subclass which extends an abstact class must define the implementation or else it should als
+The subclass which extends an abstact class must define the implementation or else it should also be

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTIwMTY5OTk1MCwtNDQ2MzQyNjY1LC0xMj
+eyJoaXN0b3J5IjpbMTU4MzYwMTg0NiwxMjAxNjk5OTUwLC0xMj
 k1Mzg5NTY3LC0yNTI4MjE5NzksLTQwODYzMTg2MiwxMDgwMDcz
 NTAxLC02NjUxNjg3NzUsMTc1NzI4NDE5NSwxOTc4MDI4NjVdfQ
 ==